akotter2/Adam-Kotter-Code/README.md

 3. Plotting: Exploring the use of `matplotlib` to plot data
    - FARS.npy: A collection of data points representing automobile accidents
    - matplotlib_intro.py
-4. RPG: A text-based game I'm developing.
-   -Battle_Arena.py: The main file to be run to implement the game -Tokens.py: A supplementary file that enables characters to experience different effects
+4. RPG: A text-based game I'm developing -Battle_Arena.py: The main file to be run to implement the game -Tokens.py: A supplementary file that enables characters to experience different effects
 5. Shut the Box: A fun game of chance for teaching addition